 Hannah Thorogood is a British permaculture farmer, designer, teacher and parent.
 She did her own PDC in 2003 – in New Zealand with Joe Polaischer, who learnt from Bill Mollison.
-She has also been lucky enough to do an advanced design course with David Holmgren.
 She has designed a full range of systems all over the world, from small scale mobile living systems up to large scale farms, from business plans to organisational structures.
 She has coordinated a number of permaculture events from small scale regional ones to a number of National British Permaculture convergences and in 2015 co-coordinated the International Permaculture Convergence in London.

 She gained her Diploma in Applied Permaculture Design in 2005 and has since then been an active tutor in our Diploma system, and is a senior assessment tutor and trains the tutors in the system.
 So you could say she is a bit of a design geek!